 Aliaj, an Environmental Engineering major, acknowledges the work that she has put in with program that led to her receiving the scholarship.

 “I was super excited to receive this honor,” said Aliaj.
 “I worked really hard and I am excited to continue with the next chapter of my life.”

-For the summer program, students will take two courses on Bucknell’s campus for six weeks with the guidance of student and faculty mentors.
-Participants then have the opportunity to apply to Bucknell for the following year, and if accepted, they will transfer to the university with junior status on full-tuition scholarships.
-The summer program covers tuition, books, room and board – there is no cost to students.
+All four students were a part of Bucknell’s Summer Residency Program in the summer of 2018.
+The summer program allows students take two courses on Bucknell’s campus for six weeks with the guidance of student and faculty mentors.
+Participants then have the opportunity to apply to Bucknell for the following year, and if accepted, transfer to the university with junior status on full-tuition scholarships.

 Montgomery County Community College has participated in Bucknell’s Community College Scholars Program since 2006.
 Including this year’s scholars, a total of 65 students attended the summer residency program, and a total of 50 students transferred to Bucknell on full-tuition scholarships.